-In this tutorial, you'll learn how to crochet a variation on this classic double crochet shell stitch, where you make four double crochet stitches with a chain stitch in between them.
+Once you know how to crochet a basic shell, you can start exploring variations on that design.
+In this tutorial, you'll learn how to crochet a version of that classic double crochet shell stitch, where you make four double crochet stitches with a chain stitch in between them.
 They are all worked into the same stitch from the previous row or round.
 The result is a shell stitch that looks similar to the classic design and yet has a twist.
 Each half of the shell looks a bit like a crochet v-stitch, a popular crochet stitch on its own.
+You still have five stitches (counting the chain), you still work with double crochet, and yet the design is just a little bit more unique than the original v-stitch.

 01 of 12